NAD Kotha Road: Commerce

 NAD Kotha Road is a busy commercial hub in Visakhapatnam.
 The NAD Kotha Road Bus Stand, termed the "floating population", attracts migrants from the rest of the country.
 It has many shops catering to the needs of its residents.

 Transport

 NAD X Road is well connected within Visakhapatnam.
-The APSRTC has bus routes to areas such as Gajuwaka, Simhachalam, Asilmetta, Pendurthi, Maddilapalem and city bus stop for long service Towards Hyderabad, Chennai, Bangalore, Vijayawada, Thirupathi, Nellore, Kadapa, Kurnool, Khammam, Narasapuram, Bhimavaram, Tanuku, Rajahmundry, Kakinada, Amalapuram, Srikakulam, Palasa and some other orrisa towns, etc. via NAD X Road.
+The APSRTC has bus routes to areas such as Gajuwaka, Simhachalam, Asilmetta, Pendurthi, Maddilapalem and city bus stops for long service Towards Hyderabad, Chennai, Bangalore, Vijayawada, Thirupathi, Nellore, Kadapa, Kurnool, Khammam, Narasapuram, Bhimavaram, Tanuku, Rajahmundry, Kakinada, Amalapuram, Srikakulam, Palasa and some other Orissa towns, etc. via NAD X Road.
 Additional buses are available from the Simhachalam bus depot.
-Other than Road Transport Corporation, AP., Private autorickshaws and taxi conveyances are also available.
-Due to the educational and training institutions, traffic congestion is common at NAD Kotha Road in the peak timings of morning, evening and night.
-There is a rotary mode flyover connecting four ways and reduce the traffic.
+Other than Road Transport Corporation, AP, private autorickshaws and taxi conveyances are also available.
+Due to the educational and training institutions, traffic congestion is common at NAD Kotha Road in the peak timings of morning, evening, and night.
+There is a rotary-mode flyover connecting four ways and reducing the traffic.